How to get the vaccine

 Your UW Medicine eCare account is the best way to stay informed about your vaccination registration timing.
 We encourage you to sign up or log in to mychart.uwmedicine.org for the latest information, as it becomes available.

 You should get the vaccine available to you when you are eligible to schedule your vaccination.
-Both the Moderna and Pfizer vaccines are equally safe and effective.
+All the vaccines are safe and effective.

 COVID-19 vaccines are being carefully evaluated in clinical trials and will only be allowed for use if the FDA considers them safe and effective.

 According to the Washington State Department of Health, since we’re in a pandemic, developing a new vaccine can go faster than normal.
 No steps are skipped, but some steps happen at the same time, like applications, trials and manufacturing.

 You may have heard the term "emergency use authorization."
 This is one of the tools the FDA is using to make critical medical products, including tests and vaccines, available quickly during the pandemic.
 It helps speed up the process of approval, clearance and licensing.

 Safety and efficacy (how well the vaccine works to protect you) are determined by clinical trials.
 After clinical trials, medical experts examine test results and any side effects.
 If the vaccine works and is safe, it will get approved for distribution to the public.